 #4.
 Another creditor is using wage garnishment to collect debt.
 If the individual who owes you money has other unpaid debts, another creditor may already be garnishing their wages.
 In this case, this creditor can collect the full 25% percent until the debt is fully paid.
 After that point, you will be able to begin garnishing that debtor’s wages.

 So, if you are struggling to collect on unpaid debt, wage garnishment may be the next best step for your business.
 And, with the help of an experienced debt collection attorney, you can take the action necessary to collect the money owed you.
-To speak with one of the experienced lawyers at Howe & Associates Debt Collection Attorneys, click here or call 678-566-6800.
+To learn about the limitations of wage garnishment, click here to schedule a consultation with one of our experienced attorneys.